 GitHub Pull Request

-A user has found, is using, and otherwise engaged with a software development project, forked off this project in order to enable one-self to scratch itch, scratched, and now proposes no other consumer of the software development project's product will ever have to feel the same itch in the same way again.
+A user has engaged with a software development project, forked off in order to enable one-self to scratch itch, scratched, and now proposes no other consumer of the software development project's product will ever have to feel the same itch in the same way again.

 A use-case may need to be articulated, a scenario described, and as such amounts to a piece of text almost qualifying as an article.